unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Multiattack_**.
 The aboleth makes three tentacle attacks.

 **_Tentacle_**. _Melee Weapon Attack:_ +9 to hit, reach 10 ft., one target. _Hit:_ 12 (2d6 + 5) bludgeoning damage.
 If the target is a creature, it must succeed on a DC 14 Constitution saving throw or become diseased.
-The disease has no effect for 1 minute and can be removed by any magic that cures disease.
+The disease has no effect for 1 minute and can be removed by any tek that cures disease.
 After 1 minute, the diseased creature’s skin becomes translucent and slimy, the creature can’t regain hit points unless it is underwater, and the disease can be removed only by _heal_ or another disease-curing spell of 6th level or higher.
 When the creature is outside a body of water, it takes 6 (1d12) acid damage every 10 minutes unless moisture is applied to the skin before 10 minutes have passed.

 **_Tail_**. _Melee Weapon Attack:_ +9 to hit, reach 10 ft. one target. _Hit:_ 15 (3d6 + 5) bludgeoning damage.